Cluttering is a Relationship Issue

 Francine's issue with Jim was that he spent so much time at work.
 "And when he's not at work, he's on his laptop or smartphone.
 We can't even go out to dinner without Jim reading his email or texting."
 Jim's bicycle club was also an issue for her.
 Jim spent so much time texting his cycling friends, Francine continued, that she even wondered if he was having an affair with one of them.
 Jim protested that he was not having an affair.
 He simply enjoyed keeping up his relationships with his cycling buddies.

-As I got to know Francine and Jim, I began to see a repetitive pattern to their martial unhappiness.
+As I got to know Francine and Jim, I began to see a repetitive pattern to their marital unhappiness.
 The more Francine shopped for things she didn't need which inevitably led to clutter, the more time Jim spent away from home.
 Jim's spending time away, in turn, made Francine feel hurt and then angry. she took out her anger by shopping for things she didn't need and cluttering their house.

 Marriage counseling is a bit like peeling away the layers of an onion.
 As one layer gets peeled, a deeper layer shows itself.
 Francine really wanted their marriage to work.
 She got a housekeeper who came once a week.
 She asked a friend to help her sort through her things and decide what she wanted to keep and what she could part with.
 She got rid of old letters, children's report cards and certificates, books that she wouldn't need.